- How do I say CPHRTM?

 When do I submit my CPD hours?

-All CPHRTM members must report annual CPD hours by January 31st of the following year.
+All CPHR members must report annual CPD hours by January 31st of the following year.

 What types of activities are acceptable for earning CPD hours?